napi-rs/website/docs/concepts/inject-env.md

 }
 ```

-The behavior is just the same with the pure `fn`.
+The behaviour is just the same with the pure `fn`.